Rarest Birds in the World

 B. Additional Honorable Mentions of Rare Bird Species

-Apart from the top 5 rarest birds, there are several other noteworthy species deserving of recognition.
+Apart from the top 5 rarest birds, several other noteworthy species are deserving of recognition.

 These honorable mentions include the critically endangered Sumatran Ground Cuckoo (Carpococcyx viridis), the elusive Ivory-billed Woodpecker (Campephilus principalis), the endangered Philippine Eagle (Pithecophaga jefferyi), and the unique New Caledonian Owlet